Most electric guitars require a whole set-up including speakers and a recording studio. But not the Fusion Guitar.

 It also doubles as a controller for your guitar, bringing up effects, knobs to twiddle, amplifier modelling, 8-track recording, access to sheet music and even guitar tutorials.

 The built-in lithium-ion 11.1V 3,200mAh battery recharges in just over an hour, and lets you play for 12.
-You won't need a power socket, so you can play out in the open air unencumbered.

 Read more: Guitar Hero Live preview